manojprabhakar90/GPT4ALL-EXPERIMENTS/README.md

 6. Install jupyter by pip install notebook
 7. Open Jupyter Notebook using python -m notebook.
 8. Download the gpt4all model using wget https://huggingface.co/mrgaang/aira/blob/main/gpt4all-converted.bin
+9. Download the python code and execute it from your location python model.py.

+Will add more steps to this.